Serializability

 There is something interesting in the definition of serializability; serializability only requires "some" order.
 Thus, "any" order is acceptable by serializability.
 As a result, if I run transaction T1 that changes the value of x from 40 to 50, and then run transaction T2 that reads x, it is OK under serializability to read 40 instead of 50 because we can say the system appears to first execute T2 and then T1.

 This might not be acceptable for some systems.
-Those systems require a stronger guarantee called strictly serializability.
+Those systems require a stronger guarantee called strict serializability.
 The strict serializability requires the order of serializability to respect the real-time order of transactions, i.e. if T1 commits before T2 starts, then the system should appear to run T2 after T1.
 With strict serializability, in the example above, we are guaranteed to read 50 instead of 40.

 Obviously, strict serializability is stronger than serializability.
 Then, why people say serializability is the strongest isolation level?